MagaluCloud/magalu/mgc/cli/docs/iam/project/current.md

 ---
 # Current

-Reads the IAM scope from the local configuration.
-Does not reach the API, so it answers even without network or login
+Resolves the IAM scope against the API to show its name.
+The id comes from the local configuration, so it is still reported when the API cannot be reached

 ## Usage:
 ```